567falk-png/sumo/docs/web/docs/Tutorials/PublicTransport.md

 First, the net has to be created and bus stops must be built.
 There are several ways to accomplish this - one can, for example, write them by hand into the xml file or use netedit for this.

 #### Using netedit
-Bus stops can be easily created with the bus stop tool at the top of the window.

 The following gifs will describe the basic creation of the net used in this tutorial.
 ![](../images/PublicTransport02.gif)
 *Creating an edge with reverse line and side walks.*